yzimmermann/Cluster-Reduce-Pass/README.md

    ```

 5. **Run the Code**
-   Follow the instructions in the repository to run experiments and test the CRP architecture on LRGB datasets.

----

-Feel free to let me know if you'd like to adjust the text or add more details!
+   You can run the main script `cluster_corse_final.py` to analyze the 2 LRGB datasets, Peptides-struct and Peptides-func, with our architecture.
+Modify the config file to change the parameters of the model.